 Some, but not all, campervan hire companies in Australia permit pets in their motorhomes and campervans, for an additional fee.
 To find out more, check out my guide on how to hire a pet-friendly campervan in Australia.

 Given the size of Australia, it’s often quickest to get to your destination by flying.
-Dogs are also permitted to fly with you in Australia, although there are of course restrictions.
+Dogs are permitted to fly with you in Australia, although there are of course restrictions, with generally pets only allowed to fly with you in the hold.

 For more information on flying with your dog, check out my very detailed guide to flying with a dog in Australia.